 Please provide a current test report confirming the existing boilers do not contain any radioactive wastes.

-COR Request
+Yes, see attached boring report issued 2/5/19.
+The propane tank location will correspond to borehole #3.

 What COVID restrictions will be in place during this project?